Heavy: An American Memoir

 Heavy: An American Memoir is a memoir by Kiese Laymon, published October 16, 2018 by Scribner.
-In 2019, the book won the Carnegie Medal for Nonfiction and Los Angeles Times Book Prize, among other awards and nominations.
+In 2019, the book won the Andrew Carnegie Medal for Excellence in Nonfiction and Los Angeles Times Book Prize, among other awards and nominations.

 Reception

-Heavy received rave reviews from Kirkus Reviews, Publishers Weekly, Booklist, NPR, The New York Times Book Review, The Atlantic, Los Angeles Times, The New Republic, San Francisco Chronicle, TIME, Entertainment Weekly, and Library Journal.
+Heavy received reviews from Kirkus Reviews, Publishers Weekly, Booklist, NPR, The New York Times Book Review, The Atlantic, Los Angeles Times, The New Republic, San Francisco Chronicle, TIME, Entertainment Weekly, and Library Journal.